AlessandroKuz/BRCA-MachineLearning/README.md

 #### Step 3 - Merge with VCF Files

-With standardized data, the 3 files(For both hc and brca) were merged based on patient code, creating two single semifinal files.
+With standardized data, the 3 files(For both HC and BRCA) were merged based on patient code, creating two single semifinal files.

 #### Step 4 - Merge with VEP Files